 The British LGBT Awards recognises the particular challenges that ethnic minorities within the LGBT+ community face.
 After the lack of nominations for the awards, a round table was hosted to discuss the solutions.

-We have raised over £105,000 to date for LGBT charities including: Diversity Role Models, Albert Kennedy Trust and also the Amy Winehouse Foundation.
+We have raised over £105,000 to date for LGBT charities through the British LGBT Awards including: Diversity Role Models, Albert Kennedy Trust and also the Amy Winehouse Foundation.

 This year the British LGBT Awards Charity, Kick it Out, received £2,000 and we all proceeds from the after party went to Galop.